QChab/mapsProjectStats/README.md

 Stats on maps project, no ranking because could be determined by many ways

+Find one ranking view in tryRanking.xlsx, sorted by mythical counts, minimum rarity, average rarity

 Feel free to extend the database, you can join me on https://twitter.com/Chabahk